We feel your (back) pain

 When mattress shopping, knowing what to look for can help you choose the best mattress for you and your back.
 Some things to consider:

-- Support – Your new mattress should support the heaviest parts of your body where your natural curves are located (your head, shoulders and hips).
+- Mattress support – Your new mattress should support the heaviest parts of your body where your natural curves are located (your head, shoulders and hips).
 The best mattress for you will support your spine at all points while allowing it to maintain its natural curves.
 Hint: you’ll know it’s a supportive mattress if you can lie comfortably on your back without tensing your muscles.

-- Comfort – How firm or how soft do you need your mattress to be?
+- Comfort of your mattress – How firm or how soft do you need your mattress to be?
 This is where things can get tricky.
 Personal preference and comfort level are the showstoppers when choosing a new mattress for your bad back.
 There’s no magic formula for comfort but it is a high priority when dealing with back problems.

 Choosing the right mattress based on your natural sleep posture is important.
 It needs to be firm enough to provide support and soft enough to contour your body.
 Simple, right?